Guillermo del Toro's Pinocchio (soundtrack): Composition

-Del Toro wrote the original song "Ciao Papa" which he described it as "the most moving song in the film, and the most important song.
+Del Toro wrote the original song "Ciao Papa," which he described as "the most moving song in the film, and the most important song.
 It talks about longing, it talks about the loss of a father, the loss of a son.
 It talks about the sort of wistful energy that, for me, is at the core of the tale of Pinocchio."
-Desplat added that the song was not interwoven into the score, hence it stands apart from the other musical numbers; he wanted to be a unique moment on the relationship between Pinocchio and Geppetto, and added "The combination of these two words — ‘Ciao,’ which is Italian, and ‘Papa,’ which works in any language — I felt that if the melody was as simple as these two words, it would be very easy to remember and to catch for anyone."
+Desplat added that the song was not interwoven into the score, hence it stands apart from the other musical numbers; he wanted it to be a unique moment focusing on the relationship between Pinocchio and Geppetto, and added "The combination of these two words — ‘Ciao,’ which is Italian, and ‘Papa,’ which works in any language — I felt that if the melody was as simple as these two words, it would be very easy to remember and to catch for anyone."

 On "The Pine Cone" melody, Desplat wanted to capture Geppetto’s grief in a pivotal moment, as he loses his child.
 Desplat set the theme "to be dramatic, and at the same time, extremely moving without being over the top or too romantic", adding that it is "difficult to find the music of grief".
 Desplat felt that Geppetto's son Carlo is the center of the film, in spite of his limited screen time, and that Pinocchio is the reincarnation of Carlo, adding, "It takes the whole film for Geppetto to admit that Pinocchio is his son replacing Carlo.
 That’s what Geppetto wants — he wants to find his little son again that he lost during the First World War."
 Hence for "Carlo's theme", he wanted to make the melody as similar to both characters, saying "It’s not only Carlo’s theme.
 It’s the theme of the little boy, of the lost soul — and of the hope that you have on your children to become one day, another person.
 As Pinocchio becomes Geppetto’s son, the theme takes over and becomes Pinocchio’s theme."